How We Play Kickball

 5. You must stay on the base until the ball is kicked.
 If the runner leaves before this time, that player is out and the ball re-thrown.
 If that was the third out of the inning, the person who was up when this happened is still up first the next inning.
 There are also no lead-offs.
 If you lead off you will be called out.
 You may leave the base as soon as the ball is hit.
 You may tag up on foul balls that are caught.

 6. The pitcher and fielders must stay behind the pitcher’s mound until the ball has been kicked.
 Kickers and catchers may not cross home plate until the ball has been kicked.
-Kickers must therefore kick the ball from behind home plate.
-If the ball is kicked in front of the plate it will be a foul ball (strike).
-BUT, if you kick it from in front of the plate, the fielding team may still catch the ball and you are out and runners may not advance.
+Kickers must not kick the ball until it reaches close to home plate.
+We allow you to kick slightly in front of the plate, especially if the plate in the ground is close to the backstop fence, but if you basically charge the mound and kick it wayyy in front of the plate that’s an illegal kick.
+On these kicks, the fielding team may still catch the ball and you are out and runners may not advance.
 Also, 3 strikes/fouls and you’re out.
 There are no walks.

 7. Bunting is not allowed, whether on purpose or by accident.
 This will be called an ILLEGAL KICK at the ump’s discretion.
 Calling bunts is a tough thing to do, but just know that your league ump will be consistent on how they call em all season.
 The general rule about what is and isn’t a bunt has nothing to do with how your leg moves when you kick but everything to do with how the ball moves and where it goes after being kicked.
 Basically the idea is that if the ball was kicked in a way where it’s moving slowly or doesn’t go very far very fast in front of the plate, this will be considered an ILLEGAL KICK.
 Especially because the fielders need to stay behind the pitcher til it’s kicked.
 There will be many close ones for sure because there is no exact science to this, SO JUST KICK THE BALL AS HARD AS YOU CAN!
 ILLEGAL KICKS are counted as a foul ball so a bunt with 2 strikes and you’re out.